How Much Should You Spend On a Bathroom Remodel? A Home Owner’s Dilemma

 The above observations are interesting but are still too vague and does not provide a better understand of the “how much” question relative to determining the scale of investments one should make.

-Two considerations can be posed: first, an investment property intended for short-term turnover without the owner’s enjoyment, and secondly, a home residence where the owner’s purpose is to enjoy the remodel over many years.
+Consider two scenarios: first, investing in a property for short-term turnover without the owner’s enjoyment, and second, remodeling a home residence for the owner to enjoy over many years.

 The question then arises: Whether we should approach these two scenarios differently?